 Journal of Chemical Physics, Vol 31 #2, Aug 1959, pp 459-466.
 See also Hard-Sphere molecular dynamics.

 One final project in 2005 used a different scheme to calculate collisions.

 You will need your digital camera to document your project.

-2014: video Note that this is a different game: Shiva Rajagopal and Richard Quan
+2014: video Note that this is a different game using a television for display: Shiva Rajagopal and Richard Quan

 Write a program in C using ProtoThreads with these specifications: